-We make admission decisions on a rolling basis beginning Aug.
-23. After we evaluate your application, we'll notify you with one of the following decisions:
+We make admission decisions on a rolling basis beginning Sept 1.
+After we evaluate your application, we'll notify you with one of the following decisions:

 Admitted-Congratulations!
 You have been admitted to the University of Iowa.
 We will need your official transcript as soon as possible after you graduate from high school.
 Also, send official transcripts from any colleges you've attended.
-Your official test scores must be sent to us by the testing agency.
+Your official test scores (if you have them) must be sent to us by the testing agency.
 Iowa's institutional codes are 1356 for the ACT and 6681 for the SAT.
 We don't require the ACT Writing Test, but we recommend you take it.